 I collaborated with Ken Nakajima for this speculative prodution of Monteverdi’s L’Orfeo.
 For the timeframe we had, we were advised to work in pairs of set & costume to realistically manage the workload.
 I have done the costume design, Ken has done the lighting design, and we co-designed the set.
 The collaboration was vital to the success of this design because our challenge was to create an entire conceptual world without a director.

+This is our color scheme along the plot line depicting the descents and ascents.
+The black & white points in the middle are inspired by the above images of descending.
+And final hue of pink is inspired by the cloudy sunsets in the above photos of The Temple of Apollo.
 In the research, we began by looking at opera productions to get a sense of the scale we were working for, The Weiner Staatsoper (Vienna State Opera).
 These were the most striking ones because I was inspired by how they create an expansive space while still filling it.
 Our venue was very intimidating because it was much larger than I am used to so I had no idea where to even start.
 These productions gave us a reference for how to play with the depth and height of the space, and how to use lighting/color to fill the scenes.

 After listening to the opera and reading the Liberetto, there was a clear juxtaposition in the narrative: descent vs ascent.Some of our influential points of research were looking at creating forms with light, contrast, and shadow that represent the descent into hell through narrowing shapes.
 On the other hand, we also came across the ruins of the Temple of Apollo (Apollo being a significant character in the last act ascending with Orfeo).
 We also looked at classic art/sculpture depicting Orfeo’s ascencion.